 We as martial arts instructors are in a position to positively or negatively impact our students every time they come to class.
 This is not something to take lightly, as even a small interaction can have lasting ripples beyond anything we might expect.

 What is your interaction with your students like?
 Is it positive, is it negative, or is it just OK?
 Make the choice to bring your full spirit to every class you teach and leave a positive impact on every student who walks through your door – every day.

 Do this, and you’re going to have a major impact upon your students and community for years to come.
 Think about when your students are 80 years old; what kind of memories will they have of you?
 If your mission has been to develop the leaders of tomorrow and you’ve invested yourself into your students, they will think back fondly as they remember the instructor who helped to shape the person they became.

-As you teach class today, ask yourself again, “What are you doing?”
+As you teach your martial arts class today, ask yourself again, “What are you doing?”